pran-7-5/eco_style/README.md

 Cast iron Mortal and pestle (stone, wooden should be avoided due to breakage)

-Dough mixing bowl
+Dough mixing pot

-** aluminium, steel, stainless steel, copper, plastic, tin, ceramic, non stick Teflon utensils should be avoided, but why ? becasuse = metals have leaching properties, can enter central nervous system, aluminium and copper turns to AlO3 and CuSO4. ceramic has paint.
+** non-stick teflon, aluminium, steel, stainless steel, copper, plastic, tin, ceramic, non stick Teflon utensils should be avoided, but why ? becasuse = metals have leaching properties, can enter central nervous system, aluminium and copper turns to AlO3 and CuSO4. ceramic has paint.
 ```

 Packaging